Ethnic Macedonians in Bulgaria: Government intervention

-There are strong indications that the majority of the population from Blagoevgrad Province was listed as ethnic Macedonians against their will in the 1946 and 1956 census.
+There are strong indications that the majority of the population from Blagoevgrad Province was listed as ethnic Macedonians against their will in the 1946 census.

-In 1956, 187,789 people of Bulgaria declared themselves to be ethnic Macedonians.
+Since April 1956, the new communist leader Todor Zhivkov, carried out a policy of relative political liberalisation and de-Stalinization in Bulgaria, similar to the Khrushchev Thaw in the Soviet Union.
+Per Tchavdar Marinov the directives for the 1956 census emphasized that the gross error of the first census from 1946 should not be allowed.
+The party-state leadership decided that those previously officially registered as "Macedonians" could now define themselves "as they feel and that everyone should freely determine their nationality, without any violence".
+According to Raymond Detrez and James Pettifer, the Bulgarian regime pressured the Macedonians to declare as Bulgarians in the December 1956 census, and despite the pressures, 187,789 people of Bulgaria declared themselves to be ethnic Macedonians.
+According to Stefan Troebst and Ulrich Büchsenschütz, these results were product of repression and political pressure on the population to identify themselves as "Macedonians".
+However, according to a BCP official in Pirin, any pressure that existed in 1956 was directed toward Bulgarian self-identification, confirming that the political climate favored declaring oneself as Bulgarian rather than Macedonian.
 Of the 281,015 inhabitants of Blagoevgrad Province, 178,862 people declared themselves to be Macedonians; a rate which stayed the same at roughly 64% of the population.
-Other areas of Macedonian declaration consisted of: 4046 from Sofia, 1955 from Plovdiv and the remaining 2926 were scattered throughout Bulgaria.
+Other areas of Macedonian declaration consisted of: 4,046 from Sofia, 1,955 from Plovdiv and the remaining 2,926 were scattered throughout Bulgaria.

 The change in the population came in 1965 census, when the people in the province declared free as Bulgarians, within ten years the 187,789 strong Macedonian minority fell to just 9,632 individuals.
 The 1965 census counted only 9,632 people declaring themselves to be Macedonians.
 While the number of Macedonians from other parts of Bulgaria did not change compared to previous censuses (c.
 8–9,000), the number of Macedonians in the district of Blagoevgrad fell to 1,432 in the 1965 census.
 The Communist Party of Bulgaria insisted at the time that the process had been completed in a completely "free" manner, but 20 years later Zhivkov mentioned a "manoeuvre" he had employed, known only to four persons, to turn the all the population of the region of Pirin into Bulgarians "within a few days".
+Some researchers described this process as "statistical genocide" of the Macedonian minority.